Sahasvinandith/ObserveAI_main/README.md

 **Real-time Object Detection • Tracking • Face Recognition • Deep Learning**

 ObserveAI is an intelligent computer-vision system built with **PyTorch**, **TensorFlow**, **YOLO (Ultralytics)**, **Deep SORT**, and **DeepFace**.
-It provides real-time detection, tracking, and recognition through a PyQt6 graphical interface.
+It provides real-time detection, tracking, and recognition through a PyQt6 graphical interface.Designed for CCTV detection systems.Still on development

 ---